-Cathay Pacific has offered wifi on their A350s since they started taking delivery of them a couple of years back.
-However, the backbone of their longhaul fleet continues to be the 777, and they only started installing wifi on these planes earlier this year.
+Cathay Pacific has offered Wi-Fi on their A350s since they started taking delivery of them a couple of years back.
+However, the backbone of their long haul fleet continues to be the 777, and they only started installing Wi-Fi on these planes last year.

 Cathay Pacific’s A350 business class

-As I wrote about a bit over a year ago, Cathay Pacific’s general plan is to install Gogo 2Ku satellite-based wifi on their Boeing 777 and Airbus A330 aircraft, including those operated by Cathay Dragon.
+Cathay Pacific’s general plan is to install Gogo 2Ku satellite-based Wi-Fi on their Boeing 777 and Airbus A330 aircraft, including those operated by Cathay Dragon.

-The process started around the middle of this year, and last I heard, the plan was for all Cathay Pacific and Cathay Dragon widebody aircraft to feature wifi by 2020.
+The process started around the middle of last year, and last I heard, the plan was for all Cathay Pacific and Cathay Dragon wide body aircraft to feature Wi-Fi by 2020.
 This is certainly an exciting development for the airline.

 Cathay Pacific’s 777 first class

-Now that 2018 is drawing to a close, how is Cathay Pacific doing when it comes to installing wifi on their 777s, which are the planes used for many of their longest flights?
+Now that we’re approaching the end of 2019, how is Cathay Pacific doing when it comes to installing Wi-Fi on their 777s, which are the planes used for many of their longest flights?

-Thanks to The Flight Deal for pointing me towards this amazing resource about Cathay Pacific’s fleet, which has the lowdown of how many 777s have wifi.
-What’s interesting is that there’s not full overlap between the planes with 10 seats per row in economy and those with wifi, which surprises me, since I figured wifi was being installed the same time as extra seats.
+This amazing resource about Cathay Pacific’s fleet has the lowdown on how many 777s have Wi-Fi.
+What’s interesting is that there’s not full overlap between the planes with 10 seats per row in economy and those with Wi-Fi, which surprises me, since I figured Wi-Fi was being installed the same time as extra seats.

 As of now:

-- 0 out of 8 Boeing 777-300ERs in a three class configuration with 9 seats per row in economy feature wifi
+- 0 out of 2 Boeing 777-300ERs in a three class configuration with 9 seats per row in economy feature Wi-Fi

-- 8 out of 12 Boeing 777-300ERs in a three class configuration with 10 seats per row in economy feature wifi
+- 12 out of 18 Boeing 777-300ERs in a three class configuration with 10 seats per row in economy feature Wi-Fi

-- 1 out of 26 Boeing 777-300ERs in a four class configuration with 9 seats per row in economy features wifi
+- 0 out of 7 Boeing 777-300ERs in a four class configuration with 9 seats per row in economy features Wi-Fi

-- 5 out of 6 Boeing 777-300ERs in a four class configuration with 10 seats per row in economy feature wifi
+- 20 out of 24 Boeing 777-300ERs in a four class configuration with 10 seats per row in economy feature Wi-Fi

-- 1 of the 2 SFO frequencies feature a 777 with 10 seats per row in economy
+- 3 of the 3 JFK frequencies feature a 777 with 10 seats per row in economy

-- None of the JFK frequencies feature a 777 with 10 seats per row in economy
+- The SFO frequency features a 777 with 10 seats per row in economy

-- The ORD frequency doesn’t feature a 777 with 10 seats per row
+- The ORD frequency features a 777 with 10 seats per row

 Seatmap for Cathay Pacific’s 777 with 10 seats per row

-Cathay Pacific is making good progress with installing wifi on their 777s.
-As it stands, 14 of their 52 Boeing 777-300ERs feature wifi, and that number is growing quickly.
-While there’s no way to guarantee your flight will have wifi, your best bet is to book one of their 777s with 10 seats per row in economy, as a majority of those planes feature wifi.
+Cathay Pacific is making good progress with installing Wi-Fi on their 777s.
+As it stands, 32 of their 51 Boeing 777-300ERs feature Wi-Fi, and that number is growing fairly quickly.
+While there’s no way to guarantee your flight will have Wi-Fi, your best bet is to book one of their 777s with 10 seats per row in economy (especially their four cabin variety) as a majority of those planes feature Wi-Fi.